tarantool/doc/doc/reference/tooling/tt_cli/run.rst

 If libraries are required for execution, pass their names after the ``-l``/``--library`` flag.

-By default, a Tarantool instance started by ``tt run`` shuts down after the code execution completes.
+By default, a Tarantool instance started by ``tt run`` shuts down after code execution completes.
 To leave this instance running and continue working in its console, add the ``-i``/``--interactive`` flag.